Tileikani Hockey Stadium receives FIH Certificate

-Bhubaneswar: Amid the ongoing Hockey World Cup 2023, yet another good news has come for the hockey lovers of Odisha as one more stadium has received the FIH Category certificate.
+Bhubaneswar: Amid the ongoing Hockey World Cup 2023, yet another good news has come for the hockey lovers of Odisha as four more stadiums have received the FIH Category certificate.

-Acoording to reports, the Tileikani Hockey Stadium in Sundargarh district has received FIH Category certification.
+According to the Hockey India Twitter handle, four stadiums – Saunamara, Gurundia, Subdega and Tileikani in Sundargarh district have received FIH Category certification.

-“Tileikani Hockey Stadium in Tilekiani, Odisha, has been granted the FIH Category 3 Hockey field certificate.
-Congratulations!” said the Hockey India in its Twitter handle.

-Tileikani Hockey Stadium in Tilekiani, Odisha, has been granted the FIH Category 3 Hockey field certificate.
-Congratulations!#IndiaKaGame #HockeyIndia @CMO_Odisha @sports_odisha @IndiaSports @Media_SAI pic.twitter.com/fSUwAzdJQd

 Meanwhile, Chief Minister Naveen Patnaik congratulated the Sports Department of the State for the achievement and said that the state-of-the-art stadium will further strengthen hockey infrastructure at grassroot level and nurture talent.